wuyichen24/coding-interview/docs/solution-patterns/Binary_Search.md

 ## Concepts
 - Binary search is a search algorithm that finds the position of a target value within a sorted array.

+## Problems can use this pattern
+- Find a number
+- Find the maximum/minimum value.
+- Properties
+   - `f(x)` must be a monotonic function.

 ## Algorithm
 - **Idea**
    - Narrow down the search range by half each time.